-Bonham-Garter, V., The English Village, p.
-41. 20. 'liberties' defended at Runnymede was that heirs of noble houses should not be 'disparaged' by the King, that is to say, be made to marry an inferior in rank; another, extracted from the King a promise that widows should not be compelled to marry if they desired to live husbandless.
-Ohild marriages were the rule.
+20. Bonham-Garter, V., The English Village, p.
+41. 21.
+Bindoff, op. cit., p.
+28.

+Child marriages were the rule.
 Some parents, it has been noted, (22) preferred to arrange a suitable match for their heirs in childhood, forestalling in the event of their own death, the ill chance of a royal wardship.
 The other extreme of age, senectude, seems not to have hampered operations in the marriage mart.
 What Lady Stenton considers " a typical entry" in the 'Roll of ladies, boys and girls of twelve counties' (anno 1185) reads: 'Sybil of Harlton, who was daughter of Roger de Gigney, is in the King's gift and she is 70 and over.
 She has Harlton of the honor of Giffard and 10 pounds worth of land... and (besides the heir) that lady has 9 children.'
+(23)

-(25) the 'amour courtois' was a thing fit for romance, the reality quite another; so the honourable seclusion afforded by convent walls and a life spent in the company of social equals must have seemed to many much the better part.
-All in all, the problem of the redundant woman, ^{22.} Mitchell and Leys, op. cit., p.41.
-23. Stenton, Doris Mary, English Society in the Early Middle Ages, p.
+The 'amour courtois' was a thing fit for romance, the reality quite another; so the honourable seclusion afforded by convent walls and a life spent in the company of social equals must have seemed to many much the better part.
+All in all, the problem of the redundant woman, to use a term of a later day, was solved in a manner not altogether unpleasant for the person immediately concerned, there being some prestige attached to the religious state.
+To no other person on the pilgrimage to Canterbury does the keeper of the Tabard Inn accord such courteous treatment as to the Prioress: it is the deference due to a lady born.
+Besides, (a boon for those lacking true vocation) the enclosure was not always rigorously enforced; it might be lightened by an occasional journey to a shrine or even by a protracted visit to family estates, as in the case of the l4th century Abbess of Shaftesbury who obtained dispensation of a whole year's absence from her abbey to 'reside in her manors for the sake of air and recreation'.
+(84)

+^{22.} Mitchell and Leys, op. cit., p.41.

+23. Stenton, Doris Mary, English Society in the Early.

+Middle Ages, p.
 74.

-to use a term of a later day, was solved in a manner not altogether unpleasant for the person immediately concerned, there being some prestige attached to the religious state.
-To no other person on the pilgrimage to Canterbury does the keeper of the Tabard Inn accord such courteous treatment as to the Prioress: it is the deference due to a lady born.
-Besides, (a boon for those lacking true vocation) the enclosure was not always rigorously enforced; it might be lightened by an occasional journey to a shrine or even by a protracted visit to family estates, as in the case of the 14th century Abbess of Shaftesbury who obtained dispensation of a whole year's absence from her abbey to 'reside in her manors for the sake of air and recreation'.
-(24) On the other hand, doubtless many a girl who professed did so to lead a life of quiet, prayer and meditation.
+On the other hand, doubtless many a girl who professed did so to lead a life of quiet, prayer and meditation.
 If she desired an extreme isolation from the world, permission might be granted her to live alone, perhaps in a cell close to some church.
 Dame Juliana of Norwich, the mystical recluse of the late middle ages, is an instance of this; she dedicated some of the time passed in solitude to writing the religious tracts which have made her name famous.
-Only one religious order, the Gilbertine, originated in England.
-Established in 1155, it never spread beyond ^{24.} Mitchell and Leys, op. cit., p.
-41.